 Is Delta 8 THC legal in Arkansas?

-Delta 8 THC is not legal according to Arkansas state law.
+Delta 9 THC is legal according to Arkansas state law.

 ARKANSAS INDUSTRIAL HEMP ACT 2-15-401